moeloubani/wptrebrets/README.md

 Version 0.1:

-First release, use at your own risk.
+- First release
+- Imports properties and images to WordPress
+- Adds images to featured and links others to post for gallery or slider plugins

 To do:

-Everything updates well but photos still not updating all the way, working on it.
+- Everything updates well but photos still not updating all the way, working on it.
+- Want to add a search widget as well
+- Adding a simpler way to link between post type
+- Google Maps integration

 Moe Loubani
 http://www.moeloubani.com
 moe@loubani.com

 Edit: I've decided to expand on this plugin in the near future, keep checking back here for updates and please submit any issues you're having if you use it so that I can make sure it's fixed on the next pass.